Search

 Poland has also adopted e-invoicing as a legal requirement for businesses.
 This transition aims to modernize invoicing processes, strengthen tax transparency and improve administrative efficiency.

 From 2019, Polish public administrations had to be able to manage electronic invoices.
 Contrary to France, it is not an obligation for suppliers to send their invoices in electronic format in B2G but it is based on volunteering.
-On the other hand, for B2B exchanges, this type of invoicing will become mandatory from July 1, 2024.
+On the other hand, for B2B exchanges, this type of invoicing will become mandatory from February 1, 2026 for large taxpayers and April 1st, 2026 for all taxpayers.

 The Polish national e-invoicing platform is called KSeF.
 This central platform manages different statuses such as: the allocation of a number via an electronic time-stamping system, the rejection of an invoice or even to inform of the unavailability of the platform.